Abstract:

 The Scripture also says, “And

 Since our fidelity must be tested, it is abundantly clear that the Most High is not causing us to be faithful.
 He is expecting us to be faithful in response to His faithfulness, and such faithfulness as we have is righteousness, and counted as righteousness.
 Is it then necessary to condemn Paul as a false teacher?
 Or is he just mistranslated and misunderstood?
 The latter answer is correct.
 In the Greek language, the primary sense of the verb δικαιόω was not declare righteous or justify.
 The English word justify in respect to persons almost always means to acquit or to prove to be in the right.
 To be justified without works in English means to be acquitted without actually being right.
 It is a contradition of the very terms used.
 The Almighty said he will not do that.
 So we must discover the primary meaning of the Greek word Paul used.
-The first meaning of δικαιόω is “to do justice” “to administrate justice” in such a way that punitive justice is satisfied or carried out to a lawbreaker, or on behalf of a lawbreaker.
+The first meaning of δικαιόω is “to do justice” “to administrate justice”.
 I have provided this archive of documentation to prove the matter.
 I suggest that all doubters look over all the examples and the photos I have provided from the Greek dictionaries.

-I translate the word as to satisfy justice.
-This means that such punitive justice as God requires in the case of the sinner is fully satisfied.
+I translate the word as to administer justice.
+This means that such justice as God requires in the case of the sinner is administered to him.
 It does not mean that the sinners case ends with an acquittal.
-If an unrepentant sinner is tried, the punitive justice is satisfied with the eternal death of the sinner.
-If a repentant sinner is tried, and pleads guilty, then Messiah proves an alternative way to satisfy justice.
-If the sinner accepts it, then Messiah pays the punitive penalty on behalf of the sinner.
-This is the justice required for the repentant sinner.
-The Father has determined to accept Messiah’s suffering and temporary death as fulfilling his requirement for punitive justice.
-The sinner is justiced or administered justice via Messiah’s acceptance of the penalty.
+If an unrepentant sinner is tried, then an assigned punitive justice is satisfied with the eternal death of the sinner.
+If a repentant sinner is tried, and pleads guilty, then Messiah administers benevolent justice, forgiveness of sins, and cleansing from sin.
+If the sinner accepts it, then Messiah forgives and cleanses on behalf of the sinner.
+This is the justice administered for the repentant sinner.
+The Father has determined to accept Messiah’s suffering and temporary death as cancelling out any requirement for punitive justice against the repentant person.
+The divine divorce decree due to our sin is taken to the grave by Messiah, and left there.
+The sinner is justiced or administered justice by way of mercy and cleansing.

 Probably the most literal way to understand the original language is by turning the noun justice into a verb, to justice.
 The sinner is justiced by Messiah.
 The English word justify has been used euphemistically for the condmening of criminals, but such usage is archaic and is no longer any modern sense.
 I would like now to show why the Scripture cannot mean declared righteous in any sense, even if someone admits that the doers of the law are righteous.
 To do this I will have to explain the various forms of justice along with the Reformed theory of justification.